zxx24/Unet_plus_plus-for-Weizmann-Horse-Database/readme.md

 ## A Quick Demo

-I picked a random image from the test images and then used the pre-trained model to semantically segment it and present the results on the console.
+I picked a random image from the test images and then used the pre-trained model to semantically segment it and present the results on the console.Please ensure that the best_model.pth is correctly placed in the .py sibling directory.

     python demo.py